Our players range from 17 years old upwards and are of mixed ability.

 Our sessions are inclusive, which means that all our players play together.
-We are able to support those who are deaf or have a hearing impairment and to a limited degree are able to provide sign language at all sessions on Sundays.
+We are able to support those who are deaf or have a hearing impairment and to a limited degree are able to provide sign language at all sessions.
 Our Head Coach is a qualified level one BSL signer and has been on a deaf awareness course.

 To support those with hearing impairments more we are looking to provide more training to our coaches and are in contact with UK Deaf Sport to achieve DEAFinitely Inclusive accreditation.

-We have or have had various people with varying degrees of disabilities that play at our club, such as diabetes, epilepsy, dyspraxia, bi-polar disorder, muscular dystrophy, cancer, and have supported players through rehabilitating after various injuries.
+We have or have had various people with varying degrees of disabilities that play at our club, such as diabetes, epilepsy, dyspraxia, bi-polar disorder, muscular dystrophy, cancer, mental health issues, and have supported players through rehabilitating after various injuries.

 We also work with outside groups, such as Red Balloon, to provide badminton as and when they would like a session or groups of sessions.